Everywhere you look on the web these days, there are articles and articles and…more articles on “how to rank your business with local SEO”.

 Wasn’t that difficult, was it?

-Later on in this post, I’ll be showing you how to target all the different variations of your main keyword.
+Later on in this guide, we’ll be showing you how to target all the different variations of your main keyword.

 But for now, we’ll conduct the second search.